 A huge highlight of fasting: genetics start to change.
 As bad cells fail to adapt, they lose their resource and die off, giving the body leeway to shift and edge closer into ketosis.
 A method that stems from this is diet variation, moving people in and out of these different phases with ketosis, intermittent fasting, or prolonged fasting.

 Ketosis, an ancient healing strategy that we love, is another key to changing the epigenome.
-It’s important to realize that we are not in constant ketosis, and that bodies have no issue in the production of sugar.
+It’s important to realize that we are not in constant ketosis and that bodies have no issue in the production of sugar.
 What we haven’t grasped, however, is that insulin is the primary factor for whether or not you’re in ketosis.
 Insulin has a plethora of roles—it weasels into the cell, into the mitochondria, through the Krebs cycle, and blocks fats from producing energy.
-This can lead to the altering of the body’s gluceneogensis, which will eventually blockade the body from burning fat.
+This can lead to the altering of the body’s gluconeogenesis, which will eventually blockade the body from burning fat.

 Feast and Famine Cycles of Hormone Optimization

 Touching on diet variation, we look at clans in Tibet and the Hunza people, who have foraged for years without diseases.
-These diets, based on a summertime vegetarianism and springtime restrictive practices, are what bring ketosis and fasting to its ancient holding.
+These diets, based on summertime vegetarianism and springtime restrictive practices, are what bring ketosis and fasting to its ancient holding.
 Learn more about Diet Variation in CHTV episode 157 here.

 Getting to the Source